triggerdotdev/trigger.dev/DOCKER_INSTALLATION.md

+This guide covers installing Docker and Docker Compose.
+If you're looking for instructions for running Trigger.dev in docker, [see here](https://github.com/triggerdotdev/docker).

 ## Setting up Docker for the first time.

-In thc contributing guide of Trigger.dev, there's a section that requires you to start Docker.
+In the contributing guide of Trigger.dev, there's a section that requires you to start Docker.

 If you don't have Docker installed on your machine, you'll run into some complications (errors).